rackerlabs/technical-blog/content/blog/2020/2021-01-04-aws-scaling-best-practices-for-black-friday/index.md

    is too slow or is unavailable you might lose more than a shopping cart.

 Black Friday is one of many events that can cause spikes in traffic.
 It’s important to be prepared for these events year round, not just when they’re expected.
-You can train your teams to use these tools and best practices on short notice in the event of some unplanned surge.
+You can train your teams to deploy these tools and best practices on short notice in the event of some unplanned surge.

 ### Need help preparing for Black Friday with auto scaling?